giovibal/takenotes/README.md

 # Take Notes

-A simple app that help you to take numeric notes.
+A simple app that help you to take generic notes.

 # Documentation